ericmathison/articles/understaning-require-in-ruby.md

 job.
 I mentioned above that the `$LOAD_PATH` contains an array of lib directory paths.
 RubyGems will, for example, automatically add the lib directory of gems installed on your computer to the load path.
 Well, that's actually only mostly true.
-If you *actually* run a ruby script that just outputs `$LOAD_PATH` without doing anything else, you won't see every single installed gem's load path listed.
-This is because RubyGems lazily loads gem's lib directories.
+If you *actually* run a Ruby script that just outputs `$LOAD_PATH` without doing anything else, you won't see every single installed gem's load path listed.
+This is because RubyGems lazily loads Gem's lib directories.
 So if you want to see your gem's lib directory listed in the load path you have to actually require it first.
 But things work essentially the same as if every single gem's lib directory was on the load path.